 together and then a 10-step program on how to let go…

-I was reminded of my theory when I thought back to when the twins were 5 going on 6 years old and I was still bathing them every night without fail.
+I was reminded of this theory when I thought back to when the twins were 5 going on 6 years old.
+I was still bathing them every night without fail.

-It was the same labor of love; routine or habit – I don’t know what it was but every night I was there, bathing them and washing their hair and then wrapping them both up in their baby hooded towels.
+It was the same labor of love; routine or habit – I don’t know what it was but every night I was there, bathing them, washing their hair and then wrapping them both up in their baby hooded towels.

 I don’t even think I had noticed they had out grown their towels but yes, they had…